How to Install an Oil Seal Without Leaks: Step-by-Step Guide

 6. Press or tap in evenly

-Use a seal installer or socket to apply uniform pressure around the outer edge.
-Do NOT hammer the center.
+Use a seal installer or socket.
+Do not hammer the center.

-Recheck that the spring side faces oil, dust lip faces out.
+Ensure the spring side faces oil and dust lip faces out.

-We offer replacement seals in both NBR and FKM, for all shaft sizes and OEM types.
+We stock quality replacement seals in NBR and FKM, including OEM types.
+Explore our TC and TG4 options.

-Do I need sealant for oil seal installation?
+Do you need sealant when installing oil seals?

 Smooth metal bore ❌ No

-Worn housing or oversize bore ✅ Use Loctite or flange sealant
+Worn or oversize housing ✅ Use Loctite or flange sealant

-High-vibration zones ✅ Use light non-hardening sealant on outer edge
+High-vibration areas ✅ Light non-hardening sealant on outer edge

 Conclusion

-Correct oil seal installation ensures a leak-free and long-lasting seal.
-Use the right tools, follow lip direction rules, and never install dry.
+Correct oil seal installation ensures leak-free performance and longer service life.
+Use the right tools, align lips correctly, and never install dry.

-Looking for oil seals with easy installation and high performance?
-We offer NBR and FKM shaft seals in all sizes.
+We offer durable NBR and FKM shaft seals in all sizes.
 OEM and custom orders supported.

 📧 Email: [email protected]